Emp5r0R/Secure-The-Throne/content/about.md

 {{< typeit
     tag=h3
-    lifeLike=true
+    lifeLike=false
+    loop=true
+    breakLines=false
+    speed=70
 >}}
 "When you play the game of thrones, you win or you die.
-There is no middle ground"
+There is no middle ground" - Cersei Lannister "Winter is coming." — Eddard Stark
+"The lone wolf dies but the pack survives." — Sansa Stark "Power resides where men believe it resides.
+It’s a trick, a shadow on the wall.
+And, a very small man can cast a very large shadow." — Varys
+"Fear cuts deeper than swords." — Arya Stark
+"A mind needs books like a sword needs a whetstone." - Tyrion Lannister "I’m not going to stop the wheel.
+I’m going to break the wheel." — Daenerys Targaryen "Power is power." - Cersei Lannister
+"If I fall, don't bring me back." - Jon Snow
+"Death is so final, yet life is full of possibilities." - Tyrion Lannister
 {{< /typeit >}}